-As an audiobook app, “Audible” represents the gold standard in the seemingly crowded market.
+As an audiobook app, “Audible” is the gold standard in the seemingly crowded market.
 With over 400,000 audio programs from well-known publishers, broadcasters, and entertainers, the world’s largest producer of downloadable audiobooks is a one-stop-platform for bibliophiles.
-While almost everything about this feature-rich app sounds pretty good, the expensive price tag that stands at $14.95/monthly makes it a bit too far-fetched for normal users.
+While almost everything about this app is good, the expensive price tag that stands at $14.95/monthly makes it a bit too costly for normal users.
 Moreover, as compared to some of the noted rivals, its user interface is a bit confusing.
-So, whether you are looking for a reasonably good audiobook app at a much lower price or willing to have access to tons of audiobooks without having to spend any bucks at all, we have dished out the best Audible alternatives which you would love to try out in 2019.
+So, whether you are looking for a reasonably good audiobook app at a much lower price or looking for a totally free service, we have dished out the 15 best Audible alternatives in 2020.

 Best Audible Alternatives You Can Try